Arizona Child Support Calculator

 - Extraordinary medical costs may be allocated separately.

-How the Estimate Is Calculated
+How Arizona Child Support Is Calculated

 - Combine adjusted incomes.
 Each parent’s gross income is adjusted for spousal support and other court-ordered obligations.